ruthiesun/recipe-manager/README.md

 **Application overview:**

-*Sous-Chef* is a recipe manager that allows the user to tweak recipes and record changes.
-Modified recipes are saved under the original recipe, forming a tree-like network of recipes.
-One recipe in the tree can be designated as the final version of the recipe.
-This allows the user to save new versions of recipes without modifying the original recipe.
+*Sous-Chef is an organizer for culinary projects.
+Projects consist of recipes that are organized in a hierarchy.
+One recipe in the hierarchy can be designated as the final recipe draft for the project.
+This allows the user to experiment and create new versions of recipes without modifying the original recipe.

 Future goals:
 - Allowing recipe projects to be tagged (breakfast, drink, etc.)